Official Statistics

 • Students from Predominantly Rural areas were less likely to progress onto a university degree than students from Predominantly Urban areas; but for those students from Predominantly Rural that do progress they were marginally more likely to go to a top-class university than students from Predominantly Urban areas.

-• Relative to working age population there were more apprenticeship starts (11 per 1,000 working population) in Predominantly Rural areas than in Predominantly Urban areas (9 per 1,000 working population; this difference is largely driven by a higher rate of apprenticeship starts at Intermediate and Advanced levels in Predominantly Rural areas.
+• There were proportionally more apprenticeship starts in Predominantly Rural areas than in Predominantly Urban areas; this is largely driven by higher levels of Intermediate and Advanced-level apprenticeship starts for Males in Rural areas.

 • Educational attainment levels of the workforce differ depending on whether you are considering where people work or where they live.
 Attainment levels based on workplace locations tend to be higher in Predominantly Urban areas.
 Residence based analysis shows higher levels of attainment in Predominantly Rural areas for Level 1 and 2 qualifications (GCSEs and NVQs Levels 1 and 2), while more recent years have shown the opposite for higher level qualifications like degrees.